Trustees of The Burgate School and Sixth Form

-Having joined The Burgate in 1992, I am now in my fifth year as Headteacher and the school has continued to grow and thrive based on its ethos of Learning for Life.
+Having joined The Burgate in 1992, I am now in my eighth year as Headteacher and the school has continued to grow and thrive based on its ethos of Learning for Life.
 I am very pleased with our two recent record examination results, equally delighted by our wonderful sporting and creative success, but most of all - extremely proud of Burgate students who are well behaved, happy and successful at their school.
 It is our talented students with the dedicated staff who make the school the special place it is: their boundless enthusiasm, burning desire to succeed and unwavering good humour are refreshing every day we come to work.
 When I walk around our school it fills me with a great sense of pride: to think that we have achieved this together and, therefore, what we have is special and matters to all of us.
 We will continue to make The Burgate a great place to study, where we work as a team and look out for each other, because, above all, we enjoy what we do.

 Dr Richard Wagland, Parent Trustee